 I always start my week by planning what I will be doing that specific week.
 I have a planner that I keep which helps me remember the things that I need to do.
-I would write deadlines, duties that I must fulfill and other personal responsibilities.
+I write deadlines, duties that I must fulfil and other personal responsibilities.

 Before lectures, I try to remind myself of the topic that will be discussed at that lecture so that I will be bringing the right things to the lecture.

-Soon after each lecture, I tend to visit the LRC and go over the lecture again in my own time to make sure I understand everything discussed in that lecture.
+Soon after each lecture, I tend to visit the Learning Resource Centre (LRC) and go over the lecture again in my own time to make sure I understand everything discussed in that lecture.
 I like to draw diagrams, print pictures and use many colours when taking notes.
 I have noticed that this is a very effective way of learning for me.

 I wish you all the best of luck!